 Chris Heustis: Back when Josh was running You Move Me with Jason Terkelson, Josh was running 6am meetings with us as Operations Managers.
 This was back when it was called Easy Moves, so I have seen Josh and Tyler grow and build this business.
 I still have my meeting notes from back in the day and still use them to this day.

 Cedric Blake: For all of us who have been here since then, those meetings were very impactful.
 Sometimes you’d get your head ripped off [laughs] but you get to learn so much.
 It was more like Josh was your uncle and sometimes that made the feedback we got hurt a bit more [laughs], but it was so impactful and I miss those meetings in a way.

 YMM: Where do you see yourself in 5 years?

-YMM: What advice would you give your younger self?
+YMM: What advice would you give to your younger self?

 Chris Heustis: It takes what it takes.
 The books we read in entrepreneurship class, all the work, the long days moving furniture til late into the night, then going back to work the next day at 7am.
 Everything you put in you get back.
 I would tell my younger self, use my two ears and my two eyes, put myself in the proximity around people like Josh and Tyler, so I can learn as much as I can from those people.

 Cedric Blake: I would tell my younger self to shut up and listen, you don’t know everything.
 I used to be a know-it-all, until I realized that I wasn’t always right.
 Soon we all learn that there’s always somebody out there who knows more than you.